pololu/apa102-arduino/README.md

 #include <APA102.h>
 ~~~~

-With FastGPIO, it takes about 1.43 millseconds to update 60 LEDs on an ATmega32U4-based board running at 16 MHz; the update is faster by a factor of 26.
+With FastGPIO, it takes about 1.43 milliseconds to update 60 LEDs on an ATmega32U4-based board running at 16 MHz; the update is faster by a factor of 26.

 ## Creating an APA102 object